cithukyaw/DjangoNoteManager/README.md

 ## Installation

-Clone the repo and cd to the project folder `DjangoNoteManager`.
+1. Clone the repo
+2. CD to the project folder `DjangoNoteManager`.
+3. Create a database `django_notes` in PostgresSQL.
+4. Copy `backend/env` to `backend/.env` and configure your db settings

 ### Python Virtual Environment Installation